 I absolutely adore Hawaii!
 More specifically, the island of Maui.
-Every year, I always try to get away with my family and get some much-needed R&R. This past October, I was lucky enough to stay at the simply beautiful Sheraton Maui Resort & Spa located on the beautiful soft sands of Ka’anapali Beach, just north of Lahaina on the west side of the island.
+Every year, I always try to get away with my family and get some much-needed R&R. This past October, I was lucky enough to stay at the simply beautiful Sheraton Maui Resort & Spa located on the beautiful soft sands of Ka’anapali Beach, just north of Lahaina on the west side of the island of Maui.

 Originally built in 1963, The Sheraton Maui Resort & Spa was one of the first properties on Ka’anapali Beach and literally built right into the volcanic rock known as “Black Rock”.
 The property is a comfortable 23 acres, along some of Maui’s best coastline looking across to the island of Lanai and offering up some of the most spectacular sunsets on the island.